The topics covered in this blog are as follows:

 Organizations or individuals who frequently access their finance platforms or have highly confidential data in their databases, such as user data or sales data, possess a much higher risk if their systems are not secured from external or internal attacks.
 The process involved in these attacks, disruptions, or intrusions is called hacking.

 Regardless of how strong the information security practices of an organization are, given the right amount of time and access, a notorious hacker will almost certainly be able to hack into the network.
-Due to the prevalence of this particular issue, companies and employers are looking for Cyber Security professionals who can counter such threats.
+Due to the prevalence of this particular issue, companies and employers are looking for Cyber Security experts who can counter such threats.
 The predominant job role available for this task is the role of a ‘white-hat hacker.’

 Now, who is a ‘white-hat hacker’?